zulip/zulip/docs/production/mobile-push-notifications.md

 that they possess.

-This solution is possible with Zulip, but it requires the server administrators to do all the work of publishing their own copies of the Zulip mobile apps (and there's nothing the Zulip team can do to eliminate this onorous requirement).
+This solution is possible with Zulip, but it requires the server administrators to publish their own copies of the Zulip mobile apps (and there's nothing the Zulip team can do to eliminate this onorous requirement).